The 1COR Quarterly Medical Law Review – Summer 2019 – Issue 2 - Aug 2019

 Dominic represents the entire spectrum of families, prisons, GPs, and healthcare providers at inquests.
-He has developed a particular specialism in inquests into mental health patients, and regularly appears at Article 2 and jury inquests into the deaths of both formally and informally admitted mental health patients, as well those being treated in the community.
-He also regularly appears at inquests into the deaths of prisoners.
+He has developed a particular specialism in inquests involving mental health issues, and regularly appears at Article 2 and jury inquests into the deaths of both formally and informally admitted mental health patients, as well those being treated in the community.
+He also frequently appears at prison inquests, including suicide and drugs related deaths.

 - Inquest into the death of Richard Handley: Appeared for family in inquest into the death of a 33 year old man with Down’s Syndrome and mental health issues who was living in supported housing and died from constipation.

 - Inquest into the death of Barry Tucker: Appeared for family in inquest into death of a cancer patient who died having been discharged prematurely.